US Mobile Gaming 2024: Growth Drivers, User Logic, and Monetization Trends

 In Q1 2024, the U.S. mobile game market continued its upward trajectory, with revenue increasing by 15% year-over-year, exceeding $6.4 billion.

-Looking ahead to 2024, the estimated number of mobile game downloads in the U.S. is expected to remain consistent with 2023.
+2024, the number of mobile game downloads in the U.S. is expected to remain consistent with 2023.
 Hyper-casual, simulation, and action games are projected to maintain their positions as top download categories.
 The U.S. remains the highest-grossing market for mobile games globally, with in-app purchase revenue showing steady growth.

 Download Chart